-COVID-19 changed our lives, with effects we may not even be aware of.
-As we worked from home and spent less time going out, many of us became more sedentary than ever.
+COVID-19 is changing our lives, with effects we may not even be aware of.
+If you're working from home, you may be more sedentary than ever.
 Lunchtime walks with co-workers, exercise sessions at the gym, and trips to the mall suddenly stopped.

 You may still find it hard to be as active as you once were.
 You may feel uneasy going to the gym, even if it's open.
 You might still be working remotely and sitting too much all day.
 Maybe you've lost your motivation to make exercise a priority.

 It's important to stay physically active to maintain your overall health and to help you lose or maintain your weight.
 But also, when you sit too much, you face a risk you likely never even thought of: a life-threatening blood clot.

 Why Sitting Too Much Is Dangerous